Sync Materialized View

 cancel alter table materialized view from test_db.sales_records;

-If the materialized view has already been created, it cannot be canceled, but it can be deleted using the DROP command.
+Description: If the materialized view has already been created, this command cannot cancel the creation, but you can drop the materialized view with the drop command.

 desc sales_records all;

-Viewing the Creation Statement of a Materialized Viewβ
+View the CREATE Statement of a Materialized View

 show create materialized view store_amt on sales_records;

-materialized view.
-Users can use the following command to verify whether the current query has matched an appropriate materialized view.
+The query above is automatically matched to store_amt.
+You can use the EXPLAIN command to verify whether the current query hits the materialized view:

 +------------------------------------------------------------------------+